Today's Articles

 The First Black Person Receives the Nobel Peace Prize

-*On this date in 1950, Ralph Bunche received the Nobel Prize.
-He was awarded the Nobel Prize for Peace for successfully mediating a series of armistice agreements between the (then) new nation of Israel and four Arab neighbors, Egypt, Jordan, Lebanon, and Syria.
+*On this date in 1950, Ralph Bunche received the Nobel Prize for Peace.
+He was awarded the prize for successfully mediating a series of armistice agreements between the (then) new nation of Israel and four Arab neighbors: Egypt, Jordan, Lebanon, and Syria.

 It was the first and one of the few times that all the parties to the Middle East conflict signed armistice agreements with Israel.
-In being awarded the Peace Prize, Bunche became the first black and the first non-white in the world to be so honored.
+By being awarded the Peace Prize, Bunche became the first black and the first non-white person in the world to be so honored.

 At the time of the presentation, he was a Professor at Harvard University, Cambridge, MA., a Director of the UN Division of Trusteeship, and an Acting Mediator in Palestine.